Artemisia I of Caria: Reception in the Greco-Roman world

 Herodotus admired Artemisia, despite her support of Persia.
 He praised her decisiveness and intelligence, and emphasised her strategies under Xerxes' as his Grand Admiral.

 Polyaenus says that Xerxes spoke highly of her gallantry.
-He also in the eighth book of his work Stratagems, mentions that when Artemisia (he may have referred to Artemisia I, but most probably he referred to Artemisia II) wanted to conquer Latmus, she placed soldiers in ambush near the city and she, with women, eunuchs and musicians, celebrated a sacrifice at the grove of the Mother of the Gods, which was about seven stades distant from the city.
+In the eighth book of his work Stratagems, he also mentions that when Artemisia (he may have referred to Artemisia I, but most probably he referred to Artemisia II) wanted to conquer Latmus, she placed soldiers in ambush near the city and she, with women, eunuchs and musicians, celebrated a sacrifice at the grove of the Mother of the Gods, which was about seven stades distant from the city.
 When the inhabitants of Latmus came out to see the magnificent procession, the soldiers entered the city and took possession of it.

-Justin in the History of the World mentioned that she "was fighting with the greatest gallantry among the foremost leaders; so that you might have seen womanish fear in a man, and manly boldness in a woman."
+In his History of the World, Justin writes that she "was fighting with the greatest gallantry among the foremost leaders; so that you might have seen womanish fear in a man, and manly boldness in a woman."

 On the other hand, Thessalus, a son of Hippocrates, described her in a speech as a cowardly pirate.

 Aristophanes mentioned Artemisia in his works Lysistrata and Thesmophoriazusae.

-Pausanias, in the third book of his work Description of Greece (Ἑλλάδος Περιήγησις), entitled Laconia (Λακωνικά) mentioned that in the marketplace of Sparta the most striking monument was the portico which they called Persian (στοὰ Περσικὴν), because it was made from spoils taken in the Persian wars.
+Pausanias, in the third book of his work Description of Greece (Ἑλλάδος Περιήγησις), entitled Laconia (Λακωνικά), mentioned that in the marketplace of Sparta the most striking monument was the portico which they called Persian (στοὰ Περσικὴν), because it was made from spoils taken in the Persian wars.
 Over time, the Spartans altered it until it became very large and splendid.
 On the pillars were white-marble figures of Persians, including Mardonius.
 There was also a figure of Artemisia.

 Also, the encyclopedia called the Suda mentioned Artemisia.